 Shigetada was the son of Shigetoshi, an estate official of Hatakeyama in northern Musashi Province (modern-day Saitama).
 The Hatakeyama descended from a branch of the Taira (平) family and had been in possession of their territory for several generations.
-In the Genpei War (1180–1185), Shigetada participated in Minamoto Yoritomo's campaign against the Taira, in spite of his descent.
-He supported Noriyori and Yoshitsune against their cousin Minamoto Yoshinaka and distinguished himself in the Battle of Ichi-no-tani (1184).
-He also played a prominent role in the Battle of Dannoura (1185), in which the Taira were finally annihilated.
+In the Genpei War (1180–1185), Shigetada participated in Minamoto Yoritomo's campaign against the Taira, despite his descent.
+He supported Noriyori and Yoshitsune against their cousin Minamoto Yoshinaka and distinguished himself in the Battle of Ichi-no-Tani (1184).
+He also played a prominent role in the Battle of Dannoura (1185), where the Taira were finally annihilated.
 In 1189, he served in Yoritomo's expedition against the Northern Fujiwara.
 After Yoritomo died in 1199, he became a counsellor of his son Yoriie.

 Shigetada's statue in Hatakeyama Shigetada Historical Park, Fukaya, Saitama